8 Rituals to Inspire & Connect

 In comparison to the frivolity of Halloween, Samhain celebrations are generally a lot more reserved, and often observed in private.
 In modern times, many pagans continue to view Samhain as the New Year.
 As a professional tarot reader, October and November prove my busiest months for spreads reflecting on the past year, and what lies in store for the year ahead.
 One of my personal Samhain rituals is to do my own reading for the upcoming twelve months, and after, reflect on the past year and journal my thoughts.

 Samhain rituals can be as complicated or simple as you like.
 Remember, with all magical workings, the intent behind the action is the most important part—not the tools, size or number of crystals, nor the witchy aesthetic of your surroundings.
-With this in mind, here are rituals ranging from the most simple to those requiring more ingredients.
+With this in mind, here are ways to celebrate samhain with 8 rituals ranging from the most simple to those requiring more ingredients.

 Light a single candle, and sit in contemplation for a while, reflecting on departed kin.
 Simply say hi, think about that person, have a chat, and give thanks for how they impacted your life.
 If it’s safe to do so, allow the candle to burn out.
 A tea light is ideal for this.